Nelsallg/easylibs/packages/progress-form/README.md

-# Progress Form
+# ProgressForm Library

+## Introduction

-The `ProgressForm` class provides a way to create a multi-step form with a progress bar.
-The form is divided into multiple fieldsets, and the user can navigate between the fieldsets using the "Next" and "Previous" buttons.
-The progress bar indicates the user's progress through the form.
+The `ProgressForm` class provides an elegant solution for creating multi-step forms with a progress bar.
+It allows users to navigate through different sections of a form efficiently by breaking it down into manageable fieldsets.
+Each step of the form is displayed one at a time, and users can move forward or backward through the steps using the provided navigation buttons.
+The progress bar dynamically reflects the user's current position within the form.

 ![GitHub stars](https://img.shields.io/github/stars/Nelsallg/easylibs?style=social)
 ![GitHub issues](https://img.shields.io/github/issues/Nelsallg/easylibs)